 There was this other little old man who used to hang out in the lobby.
 Mild-mannered little duffer with a little pot-belly, sort of built like a pear.
 Reminded me of Mr. Peabody.
-This one day he was sitting there on the bench wearing this black, sleeve-less, David Bowie t-shirt.
+This one day he was sitting there on the bench wearing this freaky looking black, sleeve-less, David Bowie Ziggy Stardust t-shirt.
 Of all things.
 I doubt he even knew who David Bowie was.
-You got the feeling he was completely out of clean clothes and that was the last clean shirt in his drawer.
+You got the feeling he was completely out of clean clothes and that was the last clean shirt in his drawer that he had somehow picked up somewhere.
 But it was one of the funniest visual images I have ever seen.
 Sort of like a living cartoon character.

 The weird thing was, over the 13 years I was there, all the old people would disappear one by one.
 Until finally, by the time I moved out, there was mostly young people living there.
 The little old woman who lived next door to me — it was whispered she was an “alcoholic” — I think I only saw her twice in all those years, passing her in the hallway.
 But that’s the weird thing about those residential hotels.
 You can live side-by-side in close proximity with people for decades and not even know they were there.
 I didn’t know any of the people that lived in my hall.